madprops/gifmaker/README.md

 ---

-> outdir = Type: Str | Default: 'output' directory
+> output = Type: Str | Default: 'output' directory

 In which directoy to save the generated gif.

-This doesn't include the file name.

-The file name is always generated automatically.

 `-o` is a shorter alias for this.